nadinCodeHat/nadinCodeHat/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=nadinCodeHat)

-I am a self-taught computer engineer and a full stack developer, specializing in Embedded Systems and IoT programming, .NET developer and Mobile developer.
+I am a self-taught computer engineer and a full stack developer, specializing in Embedded Systems and IoT programming, Mobile development and .NET development.

 As a computer engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.